PAMinerva/paminerva.github.io/docs/LearnDirectX/A.01-Vectors.md

 ## 1.5 - Homogeneous coordinate system

 A point in the plane may be represented in homogeneous coordinates by a triple $(x, y, z)$, and we can calculate the related Cartesian coordinates by dividing by the z-coordinate: that is, $(x/z,\ y/z,\ z/z)$.
 This introduces an "extra" coordinate, as only two are commonly used to specify a point on a plane.
-Note that after the division to get the Cartesian coordinates, the last component will be always 1.
+Note that after the division to get the Cartesian coordinates, the last coordinate will be always 1.
 This extends to 3D spaces as well, so if we have the 3D Cartesian coordinates $(x, y, z)$, we can also write it as $(x, y, z, 1)$.
 In general, a homogeneous coordinate system is one where only the ratios of the coordinates are significant, and not the actual values.

 <br>